nmoschkin/KuCoin.NET/README.md

   - __Level3__ - Level 3 Full Match Engine
   - __Level3Direct__ - Level 3 Full Match Engine that bypasses the parallel service dispatcher and updates order books from the socket thread.

+All of the feeds support multiplexing.
+You may create a single feed object, and use that object's connection to start sub-channels that will be served to the multiplex child classes.
+Multiplexing is implemented in the __KucoinBaseWebsocketFeed__ abstract class.

+  * Note: You cannot multiplex a private feed onto a public feed.

+All of the feeds except for order book feeds implement the __IObservable<T>__ pattern.

+The sample app starts multiple Level3Direct feeds (either the top n feeds by volume that you select, or a list of feeds separated by commas.)

-  The sample app starts Level3Direct feeds.
-You can change this in Program.cs.
+_(You can change this in Program.cs.)_

 ![](docs/docimg1.png?raw=true)

 ## UI/UX Notes

 In order to use any of the feeds in UI/UX/MVVM setting, you will need to initialize the __Kucoin.NET.Helpers.Dispatcher__ static class with a __SynchronizationContext__ from the __Dispatcher__ provided by your application (usually the App class, itself.)
 Feed observations will not execute correctly without a __SynchronizationContext__, because they need to inform the UI thread.
 I'm currently researching alternatives to initializing a dispatcher, so these requirements may change, in the future.

-All of the feeds support multiplexing.
-You may create a single feed object, and use that object's connection to start sub-channels that will be served to the multiplex child classes.
-Multiplexing is implemented in the __KucoinBaseWebsocketFeed__ abstract class.

-  * Note: You cannot multiplex a private feed onto a public feed.

-All of the feeds except for order book feeds implement the __IObservable<T>__ pattern.

 ## Other Notes